Offering Customer Financing: A Guide for Business Owners

 • Cost

-Regardless of if you provide in-house financing or operate through a third-party financier, there will be a cost in creating the new service.
+Regardless of whether you provide in-house financing or operate through a third-party financier, there will be a cost in creating the new service.
 Whether that be in the cost of training a new team or in paying the third party, that cost must be considered in the profitability of offering financing to customers.

 • Adjustment Period